 - Babies who are responded to cope better with stress and change as they grow, they learn to self sooth and regulate their emotions

 skin to skin

-Go with your instincts and soothe your baby, help him to sleep and to settle and don’t give yourself a hard time because you’re not doing anything wrong.
+- Go with your instincts and soothe your baby, help him to sleep and to settle and don’t give yourself a hard time because you’re not doing anything wrong.

-The more you respond to your baby’s needs, she will trust you and the more independent and happier she will be as she grows but if you battle with your baby and encourage her to be independent before she is ready, the more she will cling and be unsettled.
+- The more you respond to your baby’s needs, she will trust you and the more independent and happier she will be as she grows but if you battle with your baby and encourage her to be independent before she is ready, the more she will cling and be unsettled.

-It’s really not easy at times but if your baby can’t settle away from you, if he needs cuddles, he needs security and help to feel safe, soothed and settled.
+- It’s really not easy at times but if your baby can’t settle away from you, if he needs cuddles, he needs security and help to feel safe, soothed and settled.
 He is not going to achieve this on his own.

-Go at your baby’s pace
+- Go at your baby’s pace

-When you are tired and surrounded by well meaning advice, try to remember that your baby isn’t being manipulative or naughty, she isn’t trying to control you, she just needs you.
+- When you are tired and surrounded by well meaning advice, try to remember that your baby isn’t being manipulative or naughty, she isn’t trying to control you, she just needs you.

-a specialist in pregnancy, birth and early parenting
+Janine Smith | a specialist in pregnancy, birth and parent support

 The Foundations of Lifelong Health Are Built in Early Childhood: Harvard University